Seoul to consider suspending military agreement with Pyongyang

 SEOUL, June 3. /TASS/.
-The Republic of Korea will weigh scrapping a 2018 inter-Korean agreement to reduce tensions with the North altogether, the South Korean presidential office announced.
+The Republic of Korea will weigh fully suspending a 2018 inter-Korean agreement to reduce tensions with the North, the South Korean presidential office announced.

 The administration of the South Korean president decided to raise the issue at a Cabinet meeting on June 4.